phn/pytpm/doc/reference_tpm.rst

 .. autofunction:: ellab

-The following 6 functions calculate the rotation angles for precessing equatorial coordinates, inluding velocities, between equator and equinox of two epochs.
+The following 6 functions calculate the rotation angles for precessing equatorial coordinates, including velocities, between equator and equinox of two epochs.
 The first and second parameters are the initial and target epochs of the equator and equinox, as Julian dates.
 The ``flag`` indicates which version of these angles should be used.
-These flags defined are defined as constants in TPM and decribed earlier in :ref:`tpm_fk4_fk5_precess_angles`.
+These flags defined are defined as constants in TPM and described earlier in :ref:`tpm_fk4_fk5_precess_angles`.